 Raw Cacao contains the alkaloid theobromine which has a mood-elevating effect.
 It also contains serotonin, dopamine, monoamine oxidase, and a variety of flavonoids.
 These are thought to lower blood pressure, prevent migraines, and contribute to its mood-elevating effects.

 Cacao does have a little caffeine, but not much.
 (A cup of this is equivalent to about 1/20th of the caffeine in a cup of coffee.)
 Something about the raw cacao has a similarity to coffee, which makes sense, they are both dark seeds from trees that grow in warm climates.
 There is a thick richness to this that I have grown to really love every morning.
 It isn't at all acidic or dehydrating and the adaptogens have a wealth of incredible properties.
 You can substitute herbs as you wish and as your body requires -RECIPE

 PINCH OF HIMALAYAN SALT

-If you want to give up coffee for any reason, I highly recommend this.
-Or great just as a tonic.
+If you want to give up coffee for any reason, I highly recommend this, or it is great just as a tonic.
 Purchasing the herbs is an upfront cost, but they last a really long time.
-You can also adjust which herbs you add to the cacao, depending on what you're into ❤️ Homemade cashew milk is also great in this!
+You can also adjust which herbs you add to the cacao, depending on what you're into ❤️

 Join the Family :)